Using radio modules to enable connectivity of electronic and consumer products, for wireless communication and the IoT.

 That’s the regulatory approval of the transmitter taken care of, but what about the technical testing?
 The installer, or manufacturer of the final radio product, is responsible for ensuring that the final radio product does meet all the technical requirements for that type of product, which is also now a radio transmitted, based on the installation of the radio module.
 Simply put; modular approval means that the installer does not need to certify the radio transmitter hardware, but it does not mean that the installer does not need to test the radio transmitter performance and transmitter emissions of their final radio product.

 Firstly, the inclusion of the radio module may have affected the testing of the digital device or general electronics of the host product.
-Let’s say you have a host with a clock frequency of 30 MHz, which means you have historically been performing your §15.109 emissions testing up to 1 GHz for your Part 15 subpart B sDoC.
-Now you install a Bluetooth or 2.4 GHz WiFi module into your device, so now you have a signal at 2.4 GHz in your device, which means you now must perform your §15.109 emissions testing up to 12.5 GHz for your Part 15 subpart B sDoC.
+This refers to the emissions of the product when operating as an unintentional radiator, with the transmitter off.
+Let’s say you have a host with a clock frequency of 30 MHz, which means you have historically been performing your §15.109 emissions testing up to 1 GHz for your Part 15 subpart B sDoC, in accordance with §15.33(b).
+Now you install a Bluetooth or 2.4 GHz WiFi module into your device, so now you have a signal at 2.4 GHz in your device.
+This even needs to be considered when your product is not transmitting, or your unintentional emissions, which means you now must perform your §15.109 emissions testing up to ≥12.4 GHz for your Part 15 subpart B sDoC.

 Secondly, you need to understand what you have done with regard to the radio transmitter performance of your final radio product.
 Sure, we know the radio module passed the tests when it was stand-alone or on a test jig, but those results do not represent the compliance of the final radio product.
 We have no way to predict if the combination of module and host will pass or fail the tests, and you may be surprised to learn that a very high number of installations do actually fail the tests at first, until the installer fixes them.
 Installers may need to re-work how they install their module until the final radio product is passing the FCC and ISED transmitter tests.
 Therefore, the installer is responsible for checking the transmitter tests on their final radio product.
 I am not saying you must fully perform every radio transmitter test.
 I would say that some test cases are unlikely to change if the module has been installed correctly without modification; such as signal bandwidth, duty cycle, hopping requirements, etc. However, the output power or e.i.r.p. and spurious emissions are really unknown until the manufacturer of the final radio product does their own measurements.